 - In the case of RDSA shares, there is a tax called a “withholding tax,” but there is no such tax in the RDSB.

-- The RDSB has voting power and the RDSA does not, yet RDSA obtain access to their assets first in case of bankruptcy.
+- The RDSB has voting power, and the RDSA does not, yet RDSA obtains access to their assets first in case of bankruptcy.

 Shell shares are now more accessible than ever before.
-You can find them on all leading UK trading platforms, and it’s hard not to with either RDSA or RDSB available through all the bigger players in my reviews!
+You can find them on all leading UK trading platforms, and it’s hard not to, with RDSA or RDSB available through all the more prominent players in my reviews!

-If you are already using an investment platform such as Freetrade, Trading 212 or Hargreaves Lansdown I’d recommend checking for RDSB and RDSA shares in the listings.
-You can also take advantage of free stocks if you are new to them and sign up with my links! – so make sure not miss out on this opportunity by signing up today!”
+If you are already using an investment platform such as Freetrade, Trading 212, or Hargreaves Lansdown, I’d recommend checking for RDSB and RDSA shares in the listings.
+You can also take advantage of free stocks if you are new to them and sign up with my links! – so make sure not to miss out on this opportunity